 Visit Victim Notification to learn more, including how to request this information.

 Information about the court case may be available through criminal court lists and Court Services Online (CSO).
 You can access CSO at public computer terminals in most courthouses.
-You can also call a victim service worker or the Victim Safety Unit of the Ministry of Justice for information.
+You can also call a victim service worker or the Victim Safety Unit of the Ministry of Attorney General for information.

-For more information about your rights, we encourage you to read the information sheet Know Your Rights (PDF).
+For more information about your rights, we encourage you to read the information sheet Know Your Rights.